Can I protect my home from care fees?

 It can be tricky to protect your assets legally, and it’s always best to seek legal advice from a specialist as soon as you can.

-Those you have gifted the money could even be chased for your care fees.
-The local authority has the right to investigate transfers of assets and reverse them if they believe they were done deliberately to avoid care costs.
+Those to whom you have gifted the money could even be chased for your care fees.
+The local authority has the right to investigate transfers of assets and reverse them if it believes they were made deliberately to avoid care costs.

 To avoid this situation happening, you could also put all or part of your home into a trust, but you’ll need to sort this out many years before you may actually need care to avoid falling foul of deprivation rules.

 You’ll also need to ensure there is another primary reason for putting the home into trust.
-For instance, to ensure it stays in the family and isn’t sold or allow one or more of your children to live there.
+For instance, to ensure it stays in the family and isn’t sold, or to allow one or more of your children to live there.

 However, this sort of thing can cause problems of its own.